 The multinational company implemented the digital marketing strategies

-To reach more Chinese consumers, digital marketing campaigns will also shift into social media platforms, such as WeChat, Weibo or Little Red Book.
+To reach more Chinese consumers, digital marketing campaigns will also shift to social media platforms, such as WeChat, Weibo, or Little Red Book.
 In an attempt to boost brand loyalty, more promotional campaigns are expected to target health-conscious consumers by linking their breakfast cereal to fashion and fitness goals.

 The marketing campaign included the distribution of product samples at fitness centers and the decoration of bus shelters in key fashion areas to showcase Special K models wearing the latest slim jeans.

 Leveraging powerful e-commerce platforms like Alibaba’s Tmall will help the brands overcome barriers to building distribution, making their products immediately accessible to consumers in smaller cities.

 The company is also pouring resources in to get a foothold in opportunities presented by the sweeping digital transformation of the Chinese market.
 In the Chinese market, the company is cooperating closely with e-commerce shopping platforms.
 During this year’s Alibaba-led Double-11 shopping festival, Nestle recorded a double-digit sales growth.

 Nestle’s China strategy is also in line with other foreign companies’ recent moves in the country, which are eager to expand their presence in the growing Chinese market despite the current unstable bilateral trade relationship between China and the US.

 Nestlé has partnered with China’s online retail leader JD